 Salvia divinorum | ‘Diviner’s Sage’, ‘Pipiltzintzintli’, ‘Ska Maria Pastora’ | Rooted cutting

 Arkham’s Botanical offers well-established, healthy and beautiful Salvia divinorum rooted cuttings, organically grown in the UK and Spain.
-Join the waiting list if there are currently no cuttings available – this hard-to-find plant is currently re-stocked every week or two from our UK grow!
+Join the waiting list if there are currently no cuttings available – this hard-to-find plant usually sells out immediately, but is currently re-stocked every few weeks from our UK grow!
 We think this just might be another EU exclusive…

 Salvia divinorum is a rare and desirable ornamental cultigen (or hybrid – botanists are currently still undecided) originating from the Sierra Madre Mountains in Oaxaca, Mexico, where it is cultivated by the Mazatec Indians for use in indigenous medicine.
 There are two distinct strains of Salvia divinorum which are most commonly grown by collectors.